Provisional improvement notices (PINs) and direction to stop unsafe work

 Issuing a PIN

-• there is a serious risk to health or safety emanating from an immediate or imminent exposure to a hazard that affects another work group, or
+• if there is a serious risk to health or safety emanating from an immediate or imminent exposure to a hazard that affects another work group or

 • a member of another work group asks for help.

-If an HSR misuses their power to issue a PIN (e.g. to harm an employer rather than fix an unsafe situation) they can be disqualified from being an HSR.
+If a HSR misuses their power to issue a PIN (e.g. to harm an employer rather than fix an unsafe situation) they can be disqualified from being an HSR.

 A PIN cannot be issued to a trading name or business name.
-The legal entity should be used, such as the name of a person, a company, a government department or an incorporated entity.
+Instead, the PIN should specify the legal entity such as the name of a person, a company, a government department or an incorporated entity.

 PINs should: